Full Mouth Dental Implants in Delhi

 Sessions Required

-A full mouth rehabilitation usually happens in three main phases.
+A full mouth dental implant procedure usually happens in three main phases.
 First, the planning and “pre-op” work (3D scanning and hygiene prep).
 Next is the surgical phase, where the implants are placed.
 Often, we can provide “temporary” teeth on the same day so they don’t leave the clinic toothless.

 Then, we wait.
 This is the healing phase, typically lasting 3 to 6 months.
 We need the bone to fuse.
 Finally, the “permanent” Zirconia teeth are fitted.
 It’s a journey of months, not days.
 We prefer doing it right over doing it fast.